IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web_actions.md

 # Web Actions

-Let's turn the `hello` action into a web action.
-Once it has been converted, we can call this action using a normal HTTP request.
+Let's turn the `hello` action into a `"web action"` which means IBM Cloud Functions will create an HTTP accessible URL (endpoint) automatically which can be called externally using the HTTP protocol from clients like `curl` or web browsers.

 1. Update the action to set the `--web` flag to `true`.